nathankurt/dynatrace-terraform-aws/README.md

 * Go into your Terraform folder and run `terraform init` inside of your terraform folder to get everything ready to go with what you have.
 * The next step is to go and change your [vars.tf file](terraform/vars.tf)
   * Change the variables you need with the values that you've been given
-  * If you use the default values for things, just make sure to keep those files out of verison control because then someone could access your entire AWS environment and run lots and lots of paid instances on your dollar.
+  * If you use the default values for things, just make sure to keep those files out of version control because then someone could access your entire AWS environment and run lots and lots of paid instances on your dollar.
 * Then `terraform plan`
 * Make sure you have no errors
 * `terraform apply`